 I don’t usually go for the smiley pictures, but I am in love with her little gap toothed smile right now!
 Can’t wait for our beach vacation…

 So tell me what you really think, would you wear a matching cover up with your little girl?Don't miss any more posts!
-You can follow along on Feedly, Bloglovin', your favorite feed reader, or by signing up via email.
-Just click on one of the icons below:
+Follow along on Feedly, Bloglovin', your favorite feed reader, or signing up via email and have new posts delivered to your email box each week!